-A player may reply to his opponent's move before recording it, if he so wishes.
-He must record his previous move before making another.
-Both players must record the offer of a draw on the scoresheet.
-(Appendix E.13) If a player is unable to keep score, an assistant, who is acceptable to the arbiter, may be provided by the player to write the moves.
-His clock shall be adjusted by the - 8.2 The scoresheet shall be visible to the arbiter throughout the game. - 8.3 The scoresheets are the property of the organisers of the event. - 8.4 If a player has less than five minutes left on his clock at some stage in a period and does not have additional time of 30 seconds or more added with each move, then he is not obliged to meet the requirements of Article 8.1.
-Immediately after one flag has fallen the player must update his scoresheet completely before moving a piece on the chessboard - 8.5 a.If neither player is required to keep score under Article 8.4, the arbiter or an assistant should try to be present and keep score.
+- 8.3 The scoresheets are the property of the organisers of the event. - 8.4 If a player has less than five minutes left on his clock at some stage in a period and does not have additional time of 30 seconds or more added with each move, then for the remainder of the period he is not obliged to meet the requirements of Article 8.1.
+Immediately after one flag has fallen the player must update his scoresheet completely before moving a piece on the chessboard. - 8.5 a.
+If neither player is required to keep score under Article 8.4, the arbiter or an assistant should try to be present and keep score.
 In this case, immediately after one flag has fallen, the arbiter shall stop the clocks.
-Then both players shall update their scoresheets, using the arbiter's or the opponent's scoresheet. - b.If only one player is not required to keep score under Article 8.4 he must, as soon as either flag has fallen, update his scoresheet completely before moving a piece on the chessboard.
-Provided it is the player's move, he may use his opponent's scoresheet, but must return it before making a move - c.
+Then both players shall update their scoresheets, using the arbiter's or the opponent's scoresheet. - b.
+If only one player is not required to keep score under Article 8.4, he must, as soon as either flag has fallen, update his scoresheet completely before moving a piece on the chessboard.
+Provided it is the player's move, he may use his opponent's scoresheet, but must return it before making a move. - c.
 If no complete scoresheet is available, the players must reconstruct the game on a second chessboard under the control of the arbiter or an assistant.
-He shall first record the actual game position, clock times and the number of moves made, if this information is available, before reconstruction takes place. - 8.6 If the scoresheets cannot be brought up-to-date showing that a player has overstepped the allotted time, the next move made shall be considered as the first of the following time period, unless there is evidence that more moves have been made. - 8.7 At the conclusion of the game both players shall sign both scoresheets, indicating the result of the game.
-Even if incorrect, this result shall stand, unless the arbiter decides otherwise.
+He shall first record the actual game position, clock times and the number of moves made, if this information is available, before reconstruction takes place. - 8.6 If the scoresheets cannot be brought up to date showing that a player has overstepped the allotted time, the next move made shall be considered as the first of the following time period, unless there is evidence that more moves have been made. - 8.7 At the conclusion of the game both players shall sign both scoresheets, indicating the result of the game.
+Even if incorrect, this result shall stand, unless the arbiter decides otherwise. - 9.1 a.
+The rules of a competition may specify that players cannot agree to a draw, whether in less than a specified number of moves or at all, without the consent of the arbiter. - b.
+If the rules of a competition allow a draw agreement the following apply: - 1.
+A player wishing to offer a draw shall do so after having made a move on the chessboard and before stopping his clock and starting the opponent's clock.
+An offer at any other time during play is still valid but Article 12.6 must be considered.
+No conditions can be attached to the offer.
+In both cases the offer cannot be withdrawn and remains valid until the opponent accepts it, rejects it orally, rejects it by touching a piece with the intention of moving or capturing it, or the game is concluded in some other way. - 2.
+The offer of a draw shall be noted by each player on his scoresheet with a symbol.
+(See Appendix C.13) - 3.
+A claim of a draw under Article 9.2, 9.3 or 10.2 shall be considered to be an offer of a draw. - 9.2 The game is drawn upon a correct claim by the player having the move, when the same position, for at least the third time (not necessarily by a repetition of moves): - a. is about to appear, if he first writes his move on his scoresheet and declares to the arbiter his intention to make this move, or - b. has just appeared, and the player claiming the draw has the move.